Harry Potter belongs to J.K. Rowling, not me.

 "Where's your luggage?" asked the headmistress, looking around.

-"Shrunk and in my pocket," said Harry with a grin.
+"Shrunk and in my pocket," answered Harry with a grin.

-"Very well," she said.
+"Very well," she replied.
 "I'd suggest you make your way to Gryffindor Tower to announce your presence."

 "Here's your change, sir, and thank you for shopping at Weasley's Wizarding Wheezes," said George as he finished up the last customer of the evening.
 As soon as the door was closed behind the man, Fred pointed his wand at the entrance, causing it to glow green.

-"I think we enjoyed inventing stuff so much," said Fred.
+"I think we enjoyed inventing stuff so much," remarked Fred.

 "That we didn't realize what hard work it is to actually run a store," finished George.

-"Believe you," said Fred.
+"Believe you," completed Fred.
 He threw a pellet at the intruder.
 A moment later, Pettigrew was covered in green slime, which was covered with feathers.

 "I don't want to serve the Dark Lord, anymore," he cried.